Best Protection for Porches & Lanais

 Hurricane screens start at $44 per square foot installed.
 Motorized systems add $700 per opening on top of the base price.
 A typical large porch or lanai enclosure (20-30 feet wide) runs $5,000 to $14,000 depending on the span, height, and site conditions.
 Use our cost calculator for a personalized estimate, or call for a free in-home quote.

 Hurricane screens can span 30+ feet with no center post — which is the primary reason they are used on large porch and lanai openings where rigid shutters would require an obstructive center track.
 The exact maximum span depends on the wind load requirements for your specific address and the height of the opening.
-Our estimator will confirm the right system specification for your opening dimensions during the free in-home visit.

 We provide a 7-year workmanship warranty on every installation — the longest in the region.
 Full Alutech United manufacturer product warranties apply on top of our workmanship warranty.
 We deliver a signed warranty document at completion and return for paid service at any point during the lifetime of the screens.
-We have been in business since 2007 and will still be here.

 Free Estimate